chef/chef-web-docs/content/custom_resources/index.md

   package 'httpd' do
     action :remove
   end

+  file '/var/www/html/index.html' do
+    action :delete
+  end
 end
 ```

 where

 - `homepage` is a property that sets the default HTML for the
   `index.html` file with a default value of `'<h1>Hello world!</h1>'`
 - the `action` block uses the built-in collection of resources to tell
   Chef Infra Client how to install Apache, start the service, and then
   create the contents of the file located at
   `/var/www/html/index.html`
 - `action :create` is the default resource, because it is listed
   first; `action :delete` must be called specifically (because it is
   not the default action)

 Once written, the custom resource may be used in a recipe just like any
 of the resources that are built into Chef Infra Client.
 The resource